vmware/container-service-extension/docs/cse3_1/CSE_SERVER_MANAGEMENT.md

 that this clean-up is done only on CSE-created compute policies.
 * Prepare the environment to be able to perform organization virtual datacenter enablement for native clusters.
 * Auto-install templates of the latest revision unless specified otherwise.
+(Not  applicable for CSE 3.1.2)
 * Identify existing organization virtual datacenter(s) with existing clusters and publish appropriate placement policies on the same.
 * Make pre-existing clusters forward compatible.